 Evangelion Kyoto Base features the world's first Evangelion that you can actually ride!
-Enter the world of popular anime series, Evangelion.
+Enter the world of the popular anime series, Evangelion.

 The attraction, which opened on October 3, 2020, has already gained plenty of attention, and you can visit it too at Toei Tahata Kyoto Studio Park in Uzumasa, Kyoto.